asocial-media/allegro-api/README.md

     'sessionHandle' => $api->getSession(),
 ));

-// We canm also omit "do" prefix in method names
+// We can also omit "do" prefix in method names
 $response = $api->getBlackListUsers(array(
     'sessionHandle' => $api->getSession(),
 ));